dmitrii-semenov/morse-coder-decoder/README.md

 **Clock divider**

 This block decreases the period of a clock signal, which is essential for the synchronous process.
 The user specifies a `g_LENGTH` constant, the length of a dot, in us.
-For example, if the value of `g_LENGTH` is 500 000, the dot length is 500 ms. The output clock signal will appear with a defined period instead of a default clock signal with 10 ns period.
-The divided clock signal is then used in the `button driver` and `sender` blocks to set the dot length.
+For example, if the value of `g_LENGTH` is 500 000, the dot length is `500 ms`.
+The output clock signal will appear with a defined period instead of a default clock signal with 10 ns period.
+The divided clock signal is then used in the `shifter`, `button driver` and `sender` blocks to set the dot length.

+**Shifter**

+This block is essential for the "receiver" mode of our device.
+The `SWO` switch position changes two modes, "sender" and "receiver."
+While the switch is deactivated (logical '0'), the device works in "receiver" mode, and the work process of this block is enabled.
+The input is connected to pin `D14`.
+That means that signal from the generator (morse code sender) is connected directly to the `shifter`.
+The `shifter` counts how long(in clocks) lasts signal '0'; thus, the `shifter` divides the input signal into separate letters.
+Thanks to the strict rules in Morse code, the `shifter` also may determine the structure of each letter or number (dots and dashes combination).
+As a result, a `21-bit signal` (for a specific letter or number) will appear on the output whenever a combination of signals is provided to the input pin.

+**Debouncer**

+This block filters the input signal from the button `BTND` (the user sets a combination of dots and dashes by pressing this button).
+To prevent noise or oscillations from the mechanical button (the real button may add noise to the signal or oscillations between '0' and '1' signal levels).
+The debouncer works in a way: it controls the input value of a signal (which is a `BTND` signal).
+If the value does not change for `3 ms`, it copies the input signal to the output.
+Of course, this block adds a `3 ms` delay, but that is not critical as potential problems may occur due to noise and oscillations.

 **Button driver**